-Over the past years, molecular materials and organic semiconductors have proven their potential for various applications in optoelectronics and photonics.
+Over the past years, molecular materials and in particular organic and hybrid organic-inorganic semiconductors have proven their potential for various applications in optoelectronics, photonics, and photovoltaics.
 Many of these materials possess desirable properties or even functionalities rooted in the complex nature of their molecular constituents that are not found elsewhere.